Roma61/Liquid-Check/README.md

 - 24_SI_Liquid_Check.pm
   - Fhem Modul for easy integration of the Levelsensor copy this module to fhem /opt/fhem/FHEM/  (Fhem Raspi-Installation)

-- icons.rar
+- icons.tar.gz
-  - this icons are the default icons for the fhem-modul 24_SI_Liquid_Check.pm unpack icons.rar to /opt/fhem/www/images/default/
+  - this icons are the default icons for the fhem-modul 24_SI_Liquid_Check.pm unpack icons to /opt/fhem/www/images/default/

 ## Übersicht Geräte